 34. Frimley Health

-The major focus of the STP is to move care away from hospitals into the community.
 Major changes will take place in primary care, where 14 large-scale GP hubs will be developed and phased in by 2018.

 Frimley Health is to be an accountable care system, under which barriers between primary, secondary and social care will be broken down.